 Tree planting under TE4 and other associated capital items are one-off payments.
 The agreement ends once the final claim has been paid.
 Capital items must remain installed and in good condition for 5 years from the date of final payment.

-Support to develop a woodland management plan using the Forestry Commission template is available.
+Apply for a grant to develop a woodland management plan using the Forestry Commission template.
 See the capital item woodland management plan (PA3) to find out what needs to be included in the management plan.

 Applications for a woodland management plan grant can be submitted all year round.